Prompt and non-prompt J$/\psi$ production at midrapidity in Pb$-$Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV: Results and discussion

 Figure~\ref{Fig:nonpromptRAAVsCentralityWithModels} depicts the non-prompt \jpsi \RAA, integrated over \pt in the interval 1.5 $<$ \pt $<$ 10~\GeVc, as a function of the number of participants in comparison with transport models.
 The LT1 model shows a slightly decreasing trend moving towards central collisions, and is compatible with data within uncertainties for all centrality classes.
-The LBT and LT2 models predict a similar decreasing trend for the non-prompt \jpsi \RAA towards larger $\langle N_{\rm part} \rangle $.
-Both models show good agreement with \RAA results in 0--10\% most centrality class, while for other centrality classes both models slightly underpredict the data.
+The LBT, LT2 and EPOS2+MC@sHQ models predict a similar decreasing trend for the non-prompt \jpsi \RAA towards larger $\langle N_{\rm part} \rangle$.
+The LBT and LT2 models show good agreement with \RAA results in 0--10\% centrality class, while for other centrality classes both models slightly underpredict the data.
+The EPOS2+MC@sHQ model agrees with measured \RAA in the most peripheral class, while it tends to overestimate measurements towards more central collisions.